-Prompted by a new exhibition of reworked London pub signs, we thought we'd go in search of the genuine article.
+Back in 2011, prompted by an exhibition (long since closed) of reworked London pub signs, we thought we'd go in search of the genuine article.

 Above our royal trio, a roundel claims the pub for Watney Combe Reid, a now defunct brewer who traded under the sign of the stag, also pictured.
 The brewery was created in 1898 following a merger, and this date is also shown on the sign.